The Council's structure

 Decisions are taken by the County Councillors at committee meetings about which services to provide and how much money to spend on them.

 The department offers advice, information, care and support to meet the needs of older people and adults with physical disabilities, mental health needs and learning disabilities across the county.
 The department oversees public health services across the county.

 The Children and Families Department brings together a range of services for children, young people and their families.
 The department has a mix of directly delivered and commissioned services that are primarily designed around the needs of vulnerable children, families and communities.

-The Resources department brings together the functions which support and enable services and activities across the County Council and is structured into five service groups:
+The Chief Executive's department brings together the functions which support and enable services and activities across the County Council and is structured into five service groups:

 - Communications, Marketing and Document Services